-I used to be a professional triathlon contestant, and bikefitting was my thing long before it became the latest trend.
+I used to be a professional triathlon contestant, and bikefitting was my thing long before it became the latest thing.
 When I'm working together with customers to modify their bikes, I'm just totally absorbed.
 At that moment, I just can't think about doing anything else.
 That means converting the bike works perfectly too.
-Sometimes it a way that doesn't feel stressful.
+Sometimes it gives you goosebumps, you're completely focused, but in a way that doesn't feel stressful.

 For me, a good life is about being able to keep my feet firmly on the ground when it comes to my health, job and family.
 As a father of young children, I know that's not easy.
-You can make it easier by going out for half an you can build on something.
+You can make it easier by going out for half an hour in the evening, maybe, recharging your batteries, if you can build on something.

 carpe diem gets all the topics across that a VitalCoach will use as well.
-That helps create better understanding. lets me engage with it, and I prefer having pages to flick through to just scrolling down something digital.
+That helps create better understanding.
+I like reading old-school print; really touching something lets me engage with it, and I prefer having pages to flick through to just scrolling down something digital.
 That's how to create time for a good life.